kimsyna/hallyu-chain/README.md

 ```

 Without this configuration, newsletter submissions will not reach the subscription service.

+## Partners

+Showcases key collaborators within the ecosystem.
+Partner entries are stored in `partners.json` and injected into the `#partners` section of `index.html` and the React frontend.
+Related logos live in `assets/`.

+## Resources

+Collects useful links for community members and developers.
+The list of resources is defined in `resources.json` and rendered in `index.html` and the frontend, with supporting files such as `assets/logo-assets.txt` and `assets/hallyu-fonts.txt`.

+## Newsletter

+Handles email subscriptions for updates and airdrop news.
+The signup form in `index.html` and logic in `src/index.ts` post to the endpoint specified by the `NEWSLETTER_API_URL` environment variable.
+Translations reside under `locales/`.

+## FAQ

+Provides quick answers to common questions about the project.
+The FAQ content appears in `index.html` and `frontend/src/components/FAQ.tsx`, with localized strings maintained in `locales/*.json`.

+## Corporate Identity

+Details branding guidance including colors, typography, and logo usage.
+The `#corporate` section in `index.html` references brand assets in `assets/` and text from `locales/`.

+## Team

+Introduces the people behind Hallyu Chain.
+Team member data is listed in `team.json` and displayed in `index.html` and `frontend/src/components/Team.tsx`, using profile images stored in `assets/`.
 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.